-For a bride on a budget, paying $8 per slice for a wedding cake may seem completely outrageous.
+For a bride on a budget, paying a large sum of money for a wedding cake may seem completely outrageous.
 But what are the alternatives, particularly when you don't have any baking experts in your family?
 Turns out, making a wedding cake is not as difficult as one might think.
 There is some significant planning and effort that will need to happen, so make sure you carefully weigh the expense of a cake versus your time (and expectations) as you make your final decisions.
 And if the cake isn't your thing, you can always serve pie, ice cream, or even an ice cream sundae bar at your wedding.

 If you choose to make your own cake, allow yourself some extra time and manage expectations: you (or your bridesmaids) are likely not going to be able to craft a fondant-covered confection worthy of a magazine spread.
 Simple, rustic decorations are more achievable.
 You'll also want to plan your calendar accordingly.
 Take time to make a test cake and keep careful notes.

 - 12", 9", and 6" cake pans, each 3" tall. (available at craft stores and baking supply stores).

 - Large serrated knife

 - Cardboard cake boards (available at baking and craft stores) in 12", 9" and 6"